danwerner21/CUBIX09/README.md

 processor.
 It provides many "big system" features on hardware which can be constructed from a handfull of chips.

-  This release of CUBIX is designed to be ported from an IBM P.C. "host" system.
-The complete package consists of the following files and directories:

-  00README.TXT - This file
-  MACROS       - Macro to implement SSR directive under DDS XASM09 GOASM.BAT    - Batch file to assemble utilities DOCS\*.*     - Documentation on cubix system
-  BIN\*.*      - CUBIX binary images
-  EXAMPLE\*.*  - CUBIX programming examples
-  OS\*.*       - Operating system source code
-  UTIL\*.*     - Utilities and applications
-  DWG\*.*      - Drawing files for the demo system (hardware)

-  NOTE: the file BIN\OS_DEMO.HEX contains a pre-configured version of CUBIX for the included hardware design.
-BIN\OS_DISK.HEX contains the standard un- ported distribution version as described in the documentation.

-  For detailed information on "porting" CUBIX to a particular 6809 system, see the "PORT.TXT" manual in the DOCUMENT directory.

 CUBIX Features:
   -  Rom based (8K including I/O drivers) for instant access.
   -  Portable, easily implemented on any 6809 system.